A Travel Price Comparison for United States of America Wilmington vs. Myrtle Beach for Vacations, Tours, and Honeymoons

 Should I visit Wilmington or Myrtle Beach in the Summer?

 The summer brings many poeple to Wilmington as well as Myrtle Beach.
-Also, the summer months attract visitors to Myrtle Beach because of the beaches and the family-friendly experiences.
+Most visitors come to Wilmington for the beaches and the family-friendly experiences during these months.
+Also, the summer months attract visitors to Myrtle Beach because of the beaches, the city activities, and the family-friendly experiences.

 In July, Wilmington is generally around the same temperature as Myrtle Beach.
-Temperatures in Wilmington average around 81°F (27°C), and Myrtle Beach stays around 81°F (27°C).
+Daily temperatures in Wilmington average around 81°F (27°C), and Myrtle Beach fluctuates around 81°F (27°C).

 The sun comes out a lot this time of the year in Myrtle Beach.
 People are often attracted to the plentiful sunshine in Wilmington this time of the year.
 In the summer, Wilmington often gets around the same amount of sunshine as Myrtle Beach.
 Wilmington gets 283 hours of sunny skies this time of year, while Myrtle Beach receives 283 hours of full sun.